Get Free Solar Panel Quotes

 Get started

-However, your solar panel installer must inform your Distribution Network Operator (DNO) – the company controlling the hardware that supplies your area with electricity – before installing a system with a peak power capacity above 3.68 kWp per phase.
+That said, your solar panel installer must inform your Distribution Network Operator (DNO) – the company controlling the hardware that supplies your area with electricity – before installing a system with a peak power capacity above 3.68 kWp per phase.

 That means if you have a single-phase setup, as the great majority of UK homes do, you’ll need prior approval for any installation above 3.68 kWp.

-A household with three-phase electricity will be able to install 11.04 kWp – 3.68 kWp for each of its phases – without asking for permission in advance of the installation.
+A household with three-phase electricity will be able to install 11.04 kWp – 3.68 kWp for each of its phases, without asking for permission in advance of the installation.

-Upgrading your electricity supply from single-phase to three-phase typically costs between £8,500 and £10,000.
+Upgrading your electricity supply from single-phase to three-phase typically costs between £3,500 and £8,000.

 If your installer does have to ask for approval before the job, that’s no reason to worry.
 Solar panel systems under 5 kWp are usually approved without any issues.
+Installations above 5 kW typically require additional checks, but still almost always receive a stamp of approval, albeit with a slight delay.

 They’ll also usually ensure there’s about 15 cm between each row of solar panels, to give the frames space to contract and expand as temperatures change throughout the year.

 Our roofs can usually support at least 108 kg per square metre, which is 12.5 times as much as the average solar panel needs.
+However, older roofs, especially those originally designed to hold quarry slate, may have significantly reduced weight-bearing capacities.

 The average three-bedroom household should have 10 solar panels.